PieLabs/pie-docs/using/defining-questions.md

 # Defining Questions

-Each PIE is a re-usable question/interaction-type.
+Each PIE is a re-usable question or interaction-type.

 An Assessment Item is one or more PIE interactions configured by a content author to present questions or interactions to a student.